SchmidtDSE/afscgap/paper/paper.md

 ## Zero catch inference
 "Zero catch" inference enables a broader range of analysis with the following algorithm:

- - Paginate while records remain available from the API service.
+ - Lazily paginate while records remain available from the API service.
    - Record species and hauls observed from API-returned results.
    - Return records as available.
- - Generate inferred records after API exhaustion.
+ - Lazily generate inferred records after API exhaustion.
    - For each species observed in API results, check if it had a record for each haul in a hauls flat file [@flatfile].
    - For any hauls without the species, produce a record from the iterator.

-This library offers Python-emulation of ORDS filters for inferred records.
+Note `afscgap` performs Python-emulation of ORDS filters on inferred records.

 ## Visualization
 This complex dataset requires technical sophistication to navigate and, to further increase accessibility, visualization tools help start temporal, spatial, and species comparisons with deep linking, coordinated highlighting, separated color channels, summary statistics, and side-by-side display [@few].